ThomasK33/network-bandwidth-annotation-manager/README.md

 A prerequisite for setting up a local development environment is installing [k3d], [tilt], and [just] locally.

-By running the following, one will create a local environment consisting of a [k3d] managed registry, [k3d] multi-node cluster, and [tilt]:
+By running the following, one will create a local environment consisting of a [customized k3d-managed registry], [k3d multi-server cluster], and [tilt]:

 ```bash
 just run